Bruno Andrade (footballer, born 1993)

-Bruno Miguel Carvalho Andrade (born 2 October 1993) is a Portuguese footballer who plays as a forward for AFC Rushden & Diamonds.
+Bruno Miguel Carvalho Andrade (born 2 October 1993) is a Portuguese footballer who plays as a forward.

 Born in Viseu, he joined the academy of Queens Park Rangers at a young age, and went on to make a total of four first-team appearances for the club.
 He has also had loan spells at Aldershot Town, Wycombe Wanderers and Stevenage.

 Andrade left the club in 2015 and spent a year with National League side Woking, before joining Boreham Wood in July 2016.
 He spent two seasons at the club and scored 20 league goals to help Boreham Wood reach the play-off final.
 He left after a defeat and moved back up to the Football League by joining Lincoln City for the 2018–19 League Two season, signing on a free transfer.
 He signed for Salford City in January 2020, and was released in 2021, where he returned to Stevenage.